 Other cost drivers include rising caseloads and a shift toward chronic illnesses, coupled with a growing awareness of high-quality care provision.
-The fact that public-sector hospital budgets have been falling for years and a debt brake has been applied to Germany's Länder government spending from 2020 onward serves only to intensify the pressure on hospitals' investment activities.
+The fact that public-sector hospital budgets have been falling for years and a debt brake has been applied to the spending of Germany's federal state governments from 2020 onward serves only to intensify the pressure on hospitals' investment activities.

 To respond to these challenges and face up to the pressure on costs and revenues, not only do hospitals need to continuously improve their operational performance, they also have to adopt the optimum strategic position in the market.

 Against this backdrop, the Healthcare Practice at Roland Berger works with clients, hospitals and other healthcare providers of all sizes, both publicly and privately financed, to tackle various strategic objectives and issues.
 We have a wealth of practical experience to draw upon from having successfully completed numerous medical strategy projects and restructured maximum care hospitals, hospital syndicates and university hospitals.